danmbrown/city-of-whispers/Playbooks/Clamor.md

 - Add the aspect Damaged to your laboratory
 - Add another aspect to your laboratory
 - Mark Heat

+### Hidden Cache
+You have a Cache with 5 uses.
+If you have a connection with the neighborhood, you may mark the Cache to retrieve a useful item.

 ### Inquisitive
 When you **Use Power** to see clearly or reveal hidden things, roll with +2.